dglv/spring-boot-samples/spring-boot-h2-security/README.md

-﻿The application is a RESTful Web Service based on Spring Boot.
+﻿The application is a registration web application based on Spring Boot and Spring Security.

 #### Prerequisites:
 - Java 8